MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 > Retrospectives often become the forgotten meeting...

-Why this is I'm not sure - I suspect it is because stand-up's and so forth can be mapped closely to more traditional meetings whereas retrospectives are a totally new type of meeting.
+Why this is?
+I'm not sure - I suspect it is because stand-up's and so forth can be mapped closely to more traditional meetings whereas retrospectives are a totally new type of meeting.

 <img class="img-responsive" alt="Team Retrospectives" src="{{ site.url }}/assets/images/Team-Retrospectives.jpg">